Sahil-Coder1/react-portfolio/README.md

 # How to run
 * You need to have node js installed if not install

-* You also need to have node js installed if not install using
+* To use Create React App, you need to have at least npm version 5.2

 * Now clone this repository

   ```
   git clone https://github.com/Sahil-Coder1/react-portafolio/
   ```

 * Now run the project using

 * ```
   cd react-portafolio
   npm start